Elias Abu Shabaki: Women and sexuality

-Some scholars argue that Elias was a misogynist as attested at an early stage in his works such as this passage from al-Kithara:
+Some scholars argue that Elias was a misogynist as attested at an early stage in his works, such as this passage from al-Kithara:

-" Beware of love!
-In love is evil, it is a fire in the heart which melts.

-If there is a deceitful heart in men, then the hearts of women are more so."
+"Beware of love!
+Love is evil; it is a fire in the heart that melts.If there is a deceitful heart in men, then the hearts of women are more so."

 Elias epitomized beautiful lewd women as diabolical creatures, cunning temptresses causing man's downfall and "Serpents of Paradise"; this bitter and ironical antithesis is an allusion to danger and evil that is brought upon by lust and sin.
 Elias' aversion and attraction to women and sex is evident in the poem "Storm" where the disturbed poet condemns a prostitute while asking her to make love; similarly in "The Wretched Woman", Abu Shabaki depicts a prostitute who inflicts her clients with venereal diseases as a way to avenge herself.
 Elias' attitude towards women softened and changed radically as attest his later works as he went through a process of reconciliation and redemption through love.

-Despite his views Elias was romantically involved with at least four women according to his biographer Razzuk Faraj Razzuk.
-Olga Saroufim whom Abu Shabaki married in 1931 was the main love of his life yet he had an affair with Rose, a married woman in his hometown, while he was engaged to marry in 1929.
+Despite his views, Elias was romantically involved with at least four women, according to his biographer Razzuk Faraj Razzuk.
+Olga Saroufim, whom Abu Shabaki married in 1931, was the main love of his life, yet he had an affair with Rose, a married woman in his hometown, while he was engaged to marry in 1929.
 Elias alludes to this experience in many of his writings, especially his book "Serpents of Paradise".
 The third woman to mark Abu Shabaki's life, albeit in a minor role, was an Egyptian singer called Hadia who exercised a calming effect on Abu Shabaki, as evidenced by the poem written for her.
 After having parted with the singer, in 1940 Elias met a dancer called Leila Adem; the poems in "The Call of the Heart" and "To Eternity" were written for her.
 Abu Shabaki's relationship with Leila continued until his death in 1947.

 Writing

-Abu Shabaki's was a prolific writer, publishing a wide variety of works including poems, journal articles and literary studies.
+Abu Shabaki was a prolific writer, publishing a wide variety of works, including poems, journal articles, and literary studies.
 Widely seen as his most important work was Afa'i al-Firdaws (1938).
-Elias' writing is characterized by powerful imagery, realism and often a striking carnality and obsession with the pleasures of the flesh.
+Elias' writing is characterized by powerful imagery, realism, and often a striking carnality and obsession with the pleasures of the flesh.
 Elias believed that the purest art evolves from emotion, which he thought was the source of authentic and aesthetic experience; he set a high value for inspiration and denounced rationalism and the role of conscious control in writing poetry.
-In one poem Abu Shabaki wrote that truthful poetry is the best, contrary to the old Arabic saying that the best poetry is that which feigns most.
+In one poem, Abu Shabaki wrote that truthful poetry is the best, contrary to the old Arabic saying that the best poetry is that which feigns most.